Jacob's Ladder: Prime numbers in 2d: Discussion

 However, it has been shown that 4 is the most probable gap size (Fig. \ref{fig:tenth}).
 If the exponential decay of $\gamma_n$ vs $n$ hypothesis were finally confirmed $\forall n$, such result would represent an attribute of the Ladder of fundamental importance, meaning that every time that the ladder crosses the $x$ axis, it is close to a prime number.
 This observation can be misleading, though, because at the same time the average gap clearly seems to increase with $n$ (Inset in Fig. \ref{fig:tenth}).
 So these results do not mean that all of the zeroes are primes.
 In fact, as showed before (See Fig. \ref{fig:ninth} and Table \ref{tab:first}), out of $n$ zeroes, about $n/\log n$ are actually primes.

 The percentage of gaps of length 4 decreases with $n$ faster than exponentially, in the same way as those of length 8 or 12, and likely for all gap values (in small intervals some variations may occur, but we are interested in properties appearing in the limit of large intervals), as shown in Fig. \ref{fig:eleventh}.
 This result can be easily explained since the larger the interval is, the more gaps enter in the list of gaps, so it is natural that the percentage would decrease.

 At the same time, since the average gap increases, it could be natural to expect an increase in the percentage of larger gaps.
 But that is not the case -- only for small intervals do we observe an increase with $n$ of the percentage of large gaps, because for small intervals large gaps are rare, yet it seems that the percentage of large gaps is always below that of 4, 8 etc.

-A final important remark: we started this work without knowing any previous related studies on this topic.
-It was only while writing down the paper that we checked if the sequence of zeroes appeared in the OEIS \cite{link}, and then we found it was first studied in 2001 by Jason Earls and subsequently by Hans Havermann \footnote{See full sequence in \href{http://chesswanks.com/num/a064940.txt}{http://chesswanks.com/num/a064940.txt}.} and Don Reble \footnote{See full sequence in \href{https://oeis.org/A064940/a064940.txt}{https://oeis.org/A064940/a064940.txt}.}.
+A final important remark: we started this work without knowing any previous studies on this topic.
+Only while writing down the paper that we checked if the sequence of zeroes appeared in the On-Line Encyclopedia of Integer Sequences (\citeauthor{link}), and then we found it was first studied in 2001 by Jason Earls and subsequently by Hans Havermann within a different context \footnote{See full sequence in \href{http://chesswanks.com/num/a064940.txt}{http://chesswanks.com/num/a064940.txt}.} and Don Reble \footnote{See full sequence in \href{https://oeis.org/A064940/a064940.txt}{https://oeis.org/A064940/a064940.txt}.}.